tacoman/tacoman.github.io/_posts/2021-11-26-nisa-cycle-a-perfect-storm.markdown

 The pandemic would certainly pose its challenges, and we knew that- but it wouldn't excuse everything.

 The next four installments of this series will focus on individual NISA clubs and their impacts on the league's optics and operations.
-We'll start with the most infamous club that received approval as a professional club before the league regretfully retracted their membership: the New Jersey Teamsterz FC.
+We'll start with the most infamous club that received approval as a professional club before the league regretfully retracted their membership: the New Jersey Teamsters FC.

 Additional reading and sources: